-It is critical that landlords are clear what they are getting into before making a costly property investment mistake.
+It is critical that landlords are clear what they are getting into before finding an investment property and making a costly investment mistake.

-Here’s a checklist that might help new landlords making a new property investment.
+Here’s a property investment checklist that might help new landlords making a new property investment:

 - Property investment has always been a great long-term investment but understand there are risks and the value of property can go down as well as up.

-- Landlords should generally avoid investment clubs and certainly paying large membership fees
+- Landlords should generally avoid property investment clubs and certainly paying large membership fees.

-- A landlord should remember that buying an investment property is not like buying a home.
+- A landlord should remember that finding investment property is not like buying a home.
 Investors should focus on the likely returns from the investment when deciding on which one to buy.

 - An investor should carry out a full investment appraisal and calculate their investment property returns.

-- Landlords need to be clear about what type of tenants they want to attract, identyfing their customer, before starting a property search.
+- Landlords need to be clear about what type of tenants they want to attract, identyfing their customer, before finding a buy-to-let (BTL) property.

 - Consider all the potential avenues to tracking down a property, be pro-active and use the latest internet sites to obtain information and details of potential properties.